Trademark Productions Master Terms & Conditions of Services

 Schedule E – Website Hosting, Domains, and SSL Certificates

-TM is not a domain registrar, website hosting company, or SSL certificate provider.
+PA is not a domain registrar, website hosting company, or SSL certificate provider.
 All such services are facilitated through third-party services, and these services are provided to the Client as an ancillary service.
 By utilizing any hosting or SSL services, you agree to be bound by the terms of our third-party provider, Liquid Web, available at https://www.liquidweb.com/.

 SSL certificates are needed on any website that is conducting business that contains sensitive information.
 This includes websites with logins, except for Content Management Systems, eCommerce websites, or any website that is collecting sensitive information such as credit cards, social security information, or personally identifiable information from its users.
 SSL certificates must be renewed at their expiration, typically every year.
-TM will purchase and install an SSL for any user that needs or requests it for a fee.
+PA will purchase and install an SSL for any user that needs or requests it for a fee.
 These fees are to be paid by the Client and are due immediately upon receipt of the invoice.

 Hosting Hardware Replacement Service Level Agreement – Dedicated Services Only

-Hosting Network Uptime Service Level Agreement – For all Services
+Hosting Network Uptime Service Level Agreement – For All Services

 Hosting Network SLA Exclusions

 • Software Maintenance – an important part of managing a Dedicated Server is keeping the software up to date.
-If you choose to have Trademark Productions manage your server, through its’ data center-managed provider, occasional software updates will be required to address security or performance issues.
+If you choose to have Perfect Afternoon manage your server, through its’ data center-managed provider, occasional software updates will be required to address security or performance issues.
 Usually, you will experience little or no downtime in these situations, but we cannot guarantee a specific amount of time in all situations.

 Hosting Network SLA Remedy